AkshanshSinghBhadoria/MeetUp/README.md

 Run the following command:
 "npm start"
  This will start the frontend development server and the website will open in your browser.

 📦 Environment & Dependencies :-

-✅ No extra environment variables required
-✅ All necessary libraries and APIs are already included in the code ✅ Works out-of-the-box
+✅ No extra environment variables & Dependencies required ✅ All necessary libraries and APIs are already included in the code ✅ Works out-of-the-box